RickCogley/eSolia.pro/content/en/0>-TEMPLATE.md

 ## HOW TO USE

-* Copy paste this; don't edit it.
+* Copy paste the content of this file; don't edit it.
 * use English for the file name and hyphens for the spaces.
+Make sure the file has the .md extension, so that our Hugo site generator understands what to do with it.
 * Edit the frontmatter area.
    * Start with the slug, making it the same as the filename.
    * Keep "draft" set to true until ready to publish.
 Update draft and the dates at the same time.